Mixing Java and Kotlin in one project – tutorial

 Adding a Kotlin file to an existing Java project is pretty much the same.

-If this is the first time you're adding a Kotlin file to this project, IntelliJ IDEA will prompt you to add the required Kotlin runtime.
-For a Java project, configure the Kotlin runtime as a Kotlin Java Module.
+If this is the first time you're adding a Kotlin file to this project, IntelliJ IDEA will automatically add the required Kotlin runtime.

 You can also open the Kotlin runtime configuration manually from Tools | Kotlin | Configure Kotlin in Project.